 Musicals are no different.

-I’ve done coaching calls and script reviews with writers, and there have been several that felt their musical was ready to move forward.
-After asking a few basic questions, they quickly discovered that maybe they should give the nuts and bolts of story structure, character arcs, and song usage a little more attention.
+I’ve done coaching calls and script reviews with writers, and there have been several writers who felt their musical was ready to move forward.
+After asking a few basic questions, they quickly discovered that maybe they should give a little more attention to the nuts and bolts of story structure, character arcs, and song usage.
 Producers, Directors, and Artistic Directors are savvy.
 They do this every day, and they know what works and what doesn’t.
 Nothing can kill a submission faster (except bad formatting….see #2!) than the reader not knowing “whose story is it???”

 Why do I need 2?